envoyproxy/gateway/site/content/en/latest/user/security/oidc.md

 Follow the steps from the [Quickstart](../../quickstart) guide to uninstall Envoy Gateway and the example manifest.

-Delete the SecurityPolicy, the secret, and the HTTPRoute:
+Delete the SecurityPolicy, the secret and the HTTPRoute:

 ```shell
 kubectl delete securitypolicy/oidc-example